 Why Is It So Hard To Let Go

-On the surface, letting go of an abusive relationship that, in one way or another and for one reason or another, duped you into believing that your love was being placed in safe hands would seem easy enough or eagerly looked forward to — like Christmas morning.
+On the surface, letting go of an abusive or toxic/unhealthy relationship would seem easy enough or eagerly looked forward to — like Christmas morning.
 But that’s not always the case.
-For a lot of relationship abuse survivors, letting go can be a different kind of torture.
+For many, letting go can be a different kind of torture.

 Healthy Definition of Love